n0thhhing/ts-capstone/README.md

 // This returns the name of the mnemonic
 // corresponding to the id.
 The id can be
-// found either from the constants file
+// found either from the (arch/<arch>.ts)
-// or from disassembly results. disassembler.insn_name(191); // s28
+// file or from disassembly results. disassembler.insn_name(191); // s28

 // op_index